Skip to main content

 When the agent is inside a flow step, this is the input order:

-2. Any relevant knowledge base entries (if applicable).
+2. Any relevant Knowledge topics (if applicable).

-Knowledge base function visibility in flows
+Knowledge function visibility in flows

 Key techniques